COVID-19 Vaccine (12.30.2020)

 Residents, patients, and staff continue to be tested at least weekly.
 In some cases, we may choose to test more frequently.
 Any current resident that needs to leave Peace Care St. Ann’s or Peace Care St. Joseph’s for a medical appointment or procedure will be tested upon his/her return.
 Further, they will be monitored and placed under observation in the designated cluster for 14 days, and then transferred to their regular floor once cleared by the clinical team.

 Observation and Isolation Clusters

 We have created separate Observation and Isolation Clusters, each with their own designated and exclusive staff and equipment (med carts, meal deliveries, etc.).
-These separate and specific clusters are only accessible via a special entryway.
+These separate and specific clusters are accessible via a special entryway.
 We are closely monitoring staff with daily screenings, including temperature checks.
 All staff is using appropriate personal protective equipment (PPE).

 HOW YOU CAN HELP